geethmaka/koncepts-interview/README.md

 # Sample Login

-- After the frontend lauched you may require to login use following credentials to login easily.
+- After the frontend lauched you may require to login.
+You can use the following credentials to login easily.

 ```
 Username- admin
 Password - admin
 ```

+# Aditional Informaion

+- You can add new employees,banks or branches via the API.
+(Haven't developed the frontend)

+- Ex: To add a bank send a post request to http://hostname:port/bank/add along with the data structure in the model file. (backend/models/bank.model.js)